• Artworks

 In stylistic terms it compares to “Two Inseparables.” and to “The Escape”, both exhibited in 1837.
 Compare the knee showing through the boy’s trousers.

+← Emma Soyer, new Kitchens & the National Gallery of Victoria.
 Guest Exhibition at Philip Mould & Company →

 Latest posts